-Figure 1 contains a flowchart that describes the cycle of MHK system- and component-level development, followed by definitions of individual processes and decision gates.
-If the user is developing individual components in parallel to a full-system development, then the processes in Figure 1 should be applied separately for each component in addition to the full system.
+Figure 1 contains a flowchart of a typical development cycle seen in MHK component-level, subsystem-level, and system-level design and testing.
+The steps and decision gates are defined in Section 1.1.
+For developing individual components or subsystems in parallel to a full system, the processes in Figure 1 should be applied separately for each development.